What does my payment mean?

 - Are there any recording breakdowns for international payments?

 - PPL does not often receive this detailed level of information from music licensing companies in other countries and so cannot include the payment breakdown on your statement.
-We are working on introducing this information into the statements where it is available, but for now if you require a track breakdown for international payments please contact us on 020 7534 1234.
+We are working on introducing this information into the statements where it is available.
+The aim is to provide a breakdown of the total amount paid, in a manner that will be more similar in nature to the analysis currently provided in respect of PPL’s payments of UK licensing revenue.
+PPL will only be able to provide this additional information though when it is provided by the relevant CMO.
+PPL is naturally limited by what data it actually receives from other CMOs and this will understandably vary from organisation to organisation.
+For now if you require a track breakdown for international payments please contact us on 020 7534 1234.
 Please note that this information is not available for some countries.

 - Does PPL make retrospective payments?